 The subdivision of core courses into 3 one-credit thematic modules sets the stage for students to customize learning plans to their specific needs.
-The incorporation of seminars/workshops on contemporary Adult Education issues (such as 2014 GED Blueprint, Common Core beyond K-12, CASAS and other assessment standards) conducted by faculty and other authorities in the field, provides adult educators the necessary academic training to satisfy professional development and/or recertification requirements.
+The incorporation of seminars/workshops on contemporary Adult Education issues (such as 2014 GED Blueprint, Common Core beyond K-12, CASAS and other assessment standards) provides adult educators with the necessary academic training to satisfy professional development and/or recertification requirements.
 90 PD hours are needed for recertification every 4 years.

 Certificate in Adult Education Student Learning Outcomes

-- Learners will demonstrate a thorough understanding of program design and tools essential to navigating the program, historical, sociological, psychological and philosophical foundations of adult and continuing education, the changing field of adult education, and vital information about self as educator and leader.
+- Learners will demonstrate a thorough understanding of program design and tools essential to navigating the historical, sociological, psychological, and philosophical foundations of adult and continuing education.

-- Learners with demonstrate how to best institute self-directed learning strategies and include learning opportunities to encourage and empower adult learners to become self-determining and to make sense of their own situations and devise a plan to become a victor of their circumstances.
+- Learners with demonstrate how to best institute self-directed learning strategies and include learning opportunities to encourage and empower adult learners to exhibit self-determination and plan their educational trajectory.

-- Learners will demonstrate best practices for working with persons with special needs on career awareness, exploration and placement by understanding pre-vocational, vocational and work activities, as related to the disabilities and employment opportunities.
+- Learners will demonstrate best practices for working with persons with disabilities and special needs in relation to career awareness, exploration, and placement by understanding pre-vocational, vocational and work activities.

 - Learners will demonstrate their ability to effectively communicate with adults using learned methodology for organizing and presenting materials and information in ways appropriate for adults.

 - Learners will demonstrate competency and understanding of the legal, ethical, cultural, and social issues that are associated with the use of technology.